weaselkeeper/conductor/README.md

                         Specify a path to an alternate config file

-list-domains.py is a simple example script.
+list-domains.py is a simple script.
+Little more than an example.